 (click to enlarge or click here to get the Adobe .pdf file you can download or print)

-Part 4 – Setting your crossover on your bridged amp
+Setting the crossover on a bridged amp

 Close up of a modern typical car amp with built-in crossover features.
 This allows high-pass, full-range, or low-pass use with adjustable sound range controls in this case.